Nori Comello

-Her work on the role of identity in strategic communication has received top theory paper recognition at national conference.
-In addition, her research has appeared in peer-reviewed journals, including Media Psychology, Games for Health Journal, Communication Theory, Health Communication, Journal of Health Communication, Health Marketing Quarterly, Cases in Public Health Communication and Social Marketing, Journal of Health Psychology, and Hispanic Health Care International.
+Her work has received top paper awards at ICA and AEJMC conferences.
+In addition, her research has appeared in peer-reviewed journals, including Media Psychology, Communication Theory, Communication Studies, Health Communication, Journal of Health Communication, JMIR, Games for Health Journal, Journal of Health Psychology and Hispanic Health Care International.

 Prior to entering academia, Comello worked in PR for non-profit and for-profit organizations.
 She welcomes opportunities to collaborate with students and faculty.